halinakryvanos/Preparing-for-Influenza-Season/README.md

 - Cleaned the data, performed consistency checks, data integration and hypothesis testing in MS Excel Hypothesis testing.
 - The final results examined trends in influenza and how they can be used to proactively plan for staffing needs across the country.

-# Created presentation of the analysis results in Tableau.
+# Created presentation of the analysis results in Tableau
 Please refer to the **[Tableau Public](https://public.tableau.com/views/PreparingforInfluenzaSeason_16614135347050/USvs_Influenza?:language=en-US&:display_count=n&:origin=viz_share_link)**